Skip to main content

 • Chief Global Officer

-For current international scholars (i.e. faculty, researchers, visiting scholars) that have already been approved by both the Export Compliance Office, as well as Science and Security, hosting units are only required to resubmit the Export Compliance and Science and Security Visa Review Request Form as a part of extending the international scholar’s non-immigrant status.
+For current international scholars (i.e., faculty, researchers, visiting scholars) that have already been approved by both the Export Compliance Office and Science and Security Office, hosting units are only required to resubmit the Export Compliance and Science and Security Visa Review Request Form as a part of extending the international scholar’s non-immigrant status.
 Please contact the Export Compliance Office, as well as the Science and Security Office, if your visa review submission has already been approved by both offices and any of the following changes apply:

 For more information on UNC-Chapel Hill’s J-1 visa process, please see the ISSS J-1 Exchange Visitor Playbook.